philocalyst/infat/README.md

 - **List file type associations** - See which applications are registered to open specific file types
 - **Set default applications** - Change which application opens a specific file type
 - **View system information** - Display useful information about the current system state
+- **Standardized TOML Configuration** - Maintain a config file for versioning and the like (XDG support soon!)
-- **Comprehensive logging** - Debug and verbose logging options for troubleshooting
+- **Comprehensive logging** -  Verbose logging options for troubleshooting

 ## Installation